The Center for Food Safety and Applied Nutrition (CFSAN) works to assure that the food supply is safe, sanitary, wholesome, and honestly labeled.

 Michael Taylor, deputy commissioner for foods, on the FDA's common sense approach to food safety and nutrition and the agency's response to new challenges in the food supply.
 WATCH a video about food safety and nutrition!

 What Rules Apply to Persons that Want to Start a Food Business?
 How do the activities of USDA's Food Safety Inspection Service differ from the activities of FDA's Center for Food Safety and Applied Nutrition?
 How do I report a complaint about food bought in a supermarket?
 How do I report a complaint about restaurant food?
-Why do we still have food recalls and outbreaks of food-related illness?
 Which foods should I stay away from during pregnancy?
 What are the different types of fat that a food can contain?
 How are they different?
 Did you know that a store can sell food past the expiration date?